CiscoDevNet/cloud-security/Umbrella/Reporting/S3 ELK Example/README.md

      }
    }
 ```
-* Make sure that you are in the faker folder: ../faker and then run:
+* Make sure that you are in the root folder and then run:
 ```
 docker-compose up -d (or to keep up: docker-compose up)
 ```